cfpb/design-manual/page-components/third-width-link-blob.md

 {: class="toc"}

 <div>
 The third-width link blob provides users with supplemental content or suggested navigation paths to sibling pages.
 It can be used on pages with a left side sub-navigation.
-The three column layout utilizes extra screen real estate found at higher breakpoints.
+The three-column layout utilizes extra screen real estate found at higher breakpoints.
 {: class="lead-in"}

 <nomarkdown>